terrierteam/pyterrier_t5/README.md

 # PyTerrier_t5

-This is the [PyTerrier](https://github.com/terrier-org/pyterrier) plugin for the [Mono and Duo T5](https://arxiv.org/pdf/2101.05667.pdf) ranking approach [Nogueira21].
+This is the [PyTerrier](https://github.com/terrier-org/pyterrier) plugin for the [Mono and Duo T5](https://arxiv.org/pdf/2101.05667.pdf) ranking approaches [Nogueira21].

 Note that this package only supports scoring from a pretrained models (like [this one](https://huggingface.co/castorini/monot5-base-msmarco)).